-MPMA Governance Roles and Responsibilities
+MPMA (VGC Board) Governance Roles and Responsibilities

 - 1. Enforce the governing documents - 2.
 Establish sound fiscal policies and maintain accurate records - 3.
 Develop a budget to serve the requirements and expectations of the Villages - 4.
-Establish and monitor reserve funds - 5.
+Establish and monitor Reserve funds - 5.
 Act on budget items and determine dues and assessment rates - 6.
 Collect dues and assessments - 7.
 Establish, publicize, and enforce rules and penalties - 8.
 Authorize legal action against owners who do not comply with the rules - 9.
 Appoint committees and delegate authority to them - 10.
-Select an attorney, auditor, insurance agent and other professionals for VGC - 11.
+Select an attorney, auditor, insurance agent, Reserve professional, accountant - 11.
 Provide required insurance coverage - 12.
 Inform VGC members of important board decisions and transactions - 13.
 Secure protection for the acts of all parties with fiscal responsibilities

-Village HOA Governance Roles and Responsibilities
+Village HOA Governance Roles & Responsibilities (Any Optional